In Spanish and English.

 Varnish 3: After the varnish spreads thin over the water, it will quickly dry, with the puddle under it.
 If you pour paint on this veneer of varnish, it will bunch up and form these patterns.
 Another thing to try is to pour drops of rubbing alcohol on the varnish.
 That will break it up with rough edges.

-Spatter: Pour your dendrite paint, then immediately dip a toothbrush into the ink and spatter it on.
+Spatter: Pour your dendrite paint on the canvas, then immediately dip a toothbrush into the ink and spatter it on the canvas (maybe shielding certain parts with cardboard).
 I spatter yellow then blue, in various amounts.
 I hold a cup below the toothbrush to avoid big drops.

 Drip art: Jackson Pollock style.
 Industrial paint is fine.
 Here I bought black and red glossy or satinado paint and poured on paper.
 Pollock would pull a stick from a can.
 I pour from a cup.
 With practice, you can get a very fine consistent thread.
 Best if you let dry between layers.